skywardpixel/mininet-vagrant/README.md

-# Mininet VM with Ubuntu 20.04 for CSE 461
+# Mininet VM with Vagrant

 Install Vagrant, and run the VM with `vagrant up`!